CenturyLinkCloud/APIDocs/Groups/get-group-horizontal-autoscale-policy.md

 {{{
-  "title": "Group Horizontal Autoscale Policy", "date": "02-27-2015",
+  "title": "Group Horizontal Autoscale Policy", "date": "10-20-2015",
-  "author": "Bryan Friedman",
+  "author": "Johann Tang",
   "attachments": []
 }}}

-Retrieves the details of a horizontal autoscale policy associated to a Group.
+Retrieves the details of a horizontal autoscale policy associated with a group.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It